ejohansson13/concepts_explained/UNet/UNet.md

   <img src="/UNet/Images/linear_vs_nonlinear.png" alt="A simple example of linear operations failing to capture more complex data relationships"               width="30%"
 </p>

-Expressing this idea in 2-dimensions might seem reductive, but we can see that regardless of the complexity of our linear relationship, we fail to adequately represent the quadratic curve.
-Non-linear activation functions allow us to express more complex relationships for the network to better model and understand the data.
+Expressing this idea in 2-dimensions might seem reductive, but we can see that regardless of the number of operations in our linear relationship, we fail to adequately represent the quadratic curve.
+We can better capture it at a single instance, but linear operations will always fail to correctly model nonlinear relationships.
+Nonlinear activation functions allow us to express more complex relationships for the network to better model and understand the data.
 [Here's a video of Andrew Ng on nonlinear activation functions](https://www.youtube.com/watch?v=NkOv_k7r6no).
 [And a blog post covering some activation functions with code examples](https://machinelearningmastery.com/using-activation-functions-in-neural-networks/).

 ### Down-sampling (Max Pooling)
 This process is repeated twice.
 Our initial image is passed through a convolution operation, then ReLU, and that result is passed through another round of convolution and activation functions.
 Next, we arrive at the downsampling step.